Politics, Philosophy and Economics (PPE), otherwise known as the blagger’s degree. Or is it?

 Granted, entrepreneurship is not a road to guaranteed fortune.
 It can be a complete rollercoaster.
 But if you’re used to having the biggest reading list of all your friends and still having a social life, then you might well have the resilience and self-belief to make it as an entrepreneur.

 These are just three more ideas on top of all the usual traditional options that people associate with a PPE degree.
 Keep an eye on the Start Me Up Blog for more inspiration.
-If you like the idea of gaining experience in any of the fields above, then find out more about our Bali internships – experience an amazing tropical island and improve your CV at the same time.
+If you like the idea of gaining experience in any of the fields above, then find out more about our remote internships -improve your CV from anywhere.

 Read our blog about 6 of the most successful philosophy graduates!